 Information: Military Service Member Homeownership Assistance

 This benefit reduces a veteran’s assessed home value for property tax purposes by $1,852.
 In order to qualify, a service member must have served on active duty during a period of war or for a minimum of 18 months during peacetime.

 Apply: Property Tax Exemption Application

-This recently-enacted legislation (2014) provides 100% exemption of property taxes for 100% disabled service-connected veterans and Dependency and Indemnity Compensation (DIC) recipients.
+This legislation, from the year 2014, provides 100% exemption of property taxes for 100% disabled service-connected veterans and Dependency and Indemnity Compensation (DIC) recipients.

 Information: Department of Iowa Revenue

 This legislation, from the year 2014, exempts federal retirement pay received for military service and survivor benefits from state individual income tax.